 In a way, you could see Cicero as this.
 If you look below under the Ensemble Darkhorse entry, he has quite a few fans.
 However, he has quite the hatedom as well.
 He has been referred to as the marmite of Skyrim for a reason.
 Either you love him to pieces, or you hate him with a passion.
 Very rarely will you find someone who is truly neutral about him.

-Best Level Ever: Blackreach.
+Blackreach.
 An absolutely huge underground cavern (approx. four square miles) home to an abandoned Dwarven city and some of the most unique and breathtaking environmental design in the entire game.
-It even comes with it's own Bonus Boss!
+It even comes with its own Bonus Boss!
 You'd have to spend several hours exploring the vast compound to find everything, but you'll love every bit of it.

 The Microsoft exclusivity rights for the Dawnguard DLC; It had been planned since the game came out, but a lot of fans didn't really pay attention to this until it was stated at E3.
 Cue hordes of PC and PS3 gamers getting righteously pissed.

-A recent announcement by Bethsda is implying that PS3 fans either will have to wait even longer for Dawnguard or not be getting it at all.
-This will not be pretty...
+An announcement on August 2012 by Bethesda implied that PS3 fans either will have to wait even longer for Dawnguard or not be getting it at all.

 And now that the next DLC has been announced and released for Xbox 360 and PC, PS3 users are now even madder since Dawnguard wasn't released at the time.